 discuss your internship topic with him/her.
 Think about your educational

-objectives and how you hope to achieve them.
-Agree with your
+objectives and how you hope to achieve them through this internship.

-professor on the academic part of the contract: required written work,
+Discuss the academic part of the contract: required written work, meetings, and

-meetings, and criteria for evaluation and then complete page 2 of the
+faculty sponsor and then complete page 2 of the contract.
+Any faculty

 Section IV of the contract describes the academic